Émile Fayolle

 Marie Émile Fayolle (14 May 1852 – 27 August 1928) was a French general during World War I and a diplomat, elevated to the dignity of Marshal of France.

 Early life

 Marie Émile Fayolle was born on 14 May 1852, in Puy-en-Velay, at 9 rue du Chenebouterie, a road renamed in 1961 "rue du Maréchal-Fayolle".
 He is the first of six children born from the marriage of Jean Pierre Auguste Fayolle, lacemaker in Le Puy, and his wife Marie Rosine Badiou.

 He married in 1883 to Marie Louise Augustine Collangettes, in Clermont-Ferrand, and had two children.
-He is the grandfather of the pilot Émile Fayolle and the great-grandfather of Anne Pingeotb, mother of Mazarine Pingeot.
+He is the grandfather of the pilot Émile Fayolle and the great-grandfather of Anne Pingeot, mother of Mazarine Pingeot.

 Fayolle studied at the École polytechnique from 1873, where he graduated with the class of 1875 and was commissioned into the artillery.